timescale/docs/tutorials/nyc-taxi-geospatial/plot-nyc.md

 ## Which rides traveled more than 5 miles in Manhattan?

-This query is especially well suited to being plotted on a map.
+This query is especially well suited to plot on a map.
 It looks at rides that were longer than 5 miles, within the city of Manhattan.

 In this query, you want to return rides longer than 5 miles, but also include